vigneshavm/Interview-questions/JS Q.md

 ---

 #### **Decorators**

- Decorators in TypeScript are special functions that can be applied to classes, methods, properties, or parameters to add behavior or metadata.
-They are commonly used in frameworks like Angular to handle things like dependency injection.
+- "In TypeScript, **decorators** are special functions that can be applied to **classes, methods, properties, or parameters**."
+- "They help us **add extra behavior** or **attach metadata** to these elements without changing their core logic."
+- "Decorators are especially common in frameworks like **Angular**, where they are used for things like **dependency injection**, routing, and more."
+- "They basically make our code **more organized and reusable** by separating extra behavior from the main logic."

 **Example**:
 ```typescript